 “You didn’t do it?”
 Sean parroted.
 “I know you killed Lindsey, Belinda Jade.
 How could you...”

 “Because I had to save you, Jaden, and Evie from her,” said Jadis.
-“You think I should just stand there and watch as she kills you and our children?
+“You think I should stand there and watch as she goes crazy and kills you and our children?
 I don’t think so!
 Besides, she had to go.”

 “Good,” said Jadis.
 “I’m glad you see things my way.”

 “But know this, Belinda Jade,” Sean said in a hollow tone, “I hope you’re happy now.
-You have officially hurt me forever with the way you destroyed my marriage.
+You’ve officially hurt me forever with the way you destroyed my marriage.
 But that’s not why I’m angry.”